maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 * category (since build 866).
 The category is a subset of options displayed with a header.
-The category tag is ignored by builds prior 866, all inner options still shown.
+The category tag is ignored by builds prior 866, all inner options are still shown.
 ```xml
     <category
         name="[category header text]"